JAdames9/my-first-repository/README.md

-Hello Beautiful Lets do it!
+Hello Beautiful GALAXY!
+Lets do it!